St Mullin's: River Barrow

-As well as being visited by anglers, St Mullins is one of the stop-off points for pleasure barges and cruisers who transit the River Barrow.
+As well as being visited by anglers, St Mullins is one of the stop-off points for pleasure barges and cruisers which transit the River Barrow.
 The building of the canal on the Barrow began here in 1750 and the Old Grain Store was built to store goods coming up the river from the sailing ships in New Ross.

 The horses and carts came down the tracks from the Blackstairs Mountains to gather their supplies and sell their goods for export.
 Horses were kept in the old stables to pull the barges up-river and the blacksmith was on hand to repair the barges and shoe the draught horses.
 By 1920, the Bolinder engine had arrived and with motorized barges the long serving horses were no longer needed.

 St Mullins is also the beginning and ending point for the Barrow Way long distance walk.